 We’ve blogged before about Elizabeth, our Movement & Balance therapist and what she can do.
 But what actually happens in a Movement & Balance session and how effective is it?
-Practice Manager (and self described clumsy person) Rachel tries out a session…
+This week, Victory’s Practice Manager (and self described clumsy person) Rachel tries out a session…

 I have to be honest – I was a bit apprehensive about my session with Elizabeth.
 I’ve always been known for my ability to trip over my own feet and knock over drinks, so whilst I definitely need to improve my balance and co-ordination, the idea of working on it with a professional made me a bit self-conscious.
 And besides, can you train away clumsiness?
 But I’m about to go on a long trip with lots of driving, and when Elizabeth says she can help with my travel sickness and potentially make me less clumsy, what have I got to lose?